denten-books/plain-text/1-metaphor.md

 in Beijing will differ from the front page viewed in New York.
 The two "pages" or "sites" are in some sense two completely different texts.
 But in another sense, the "front page" identifies the same location of the same text, in two diverging and dynamically composed versions.
-They feed off of the same sources.
+They feed off the same sources.
 The same source code gives rise to both texts.

 The key to understanding "the loss of resemblances" that accompanies ubiquitous simulation lies in the inner dynamics of metaphor machinery.
 A